mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Filled out the HTML forms

 # February 26th, 2024
+Michelle:
+- No updates

 # February 27th, 2024
+Michelle:
+- Updated the scripts to take from a 2D array and output to the 5th entry in that array

 # February 28th, 2024
 Danny:
 - Completed the general web scraping for Nova Scotia and Quebec